 - Will the public be able to see all infractions on the web?

-If your star sign is destroyed or missing, you must contact the Health Inspection Hotline at 519-258-2146 ext.
+If your inspection sign is destroyed or missing, you must contact the Environmental Health Department at 519-258-2146 ext.
 4475.

 Yes, you can, but you are not required.